lkcv/mpv-static-build/README.md

 The main script (build.sh) propagates environment variables to the check and build scripts for each repo.
 When no environment variables are specified, each repo will only rebuild after successfully pulling changes via git pull.
 This assumes they're on a branch.
+The binary will be in repos/mpv/build after it's built.
 <br/>
 <br/>
 ### SKIP="anything"